st-h/ember-content-editable/README.md

 [![Dependencies][dependencies-badge]][dependencies-badge-url]
 [![Dev Dependencies][devDependencies-badge]][devDependencies-badge-url]

-Ember cli content-editable component, with placeholder and value binding.
+Ember cli contenteditable component, with placeholder and value binding.
 Use it just like an `input` or `textarea`, but it will autoresize for you.
-It also works in [almost all browsers](http://caniuse.com/contenteditable).

 ## Installation